Is the state effectively containing the novel coronavirus (“COVID-19”)?

 Benchmark: Sufficient hospital capacity to avoid crisis care.
 STATUS: GREEN

 A state should have enough hospital and ICU beds available (at least 20% over the last week) to take care of all patients without resorting to crisis standards of care.
-Over the last 7 days, California hospitals and ICUs have been around 60% full, meeting this benchmark.
+Over the last 7 days, California hospitals reached 65% inpatient capacity and 67% ICU capacity, meeting this benchmark.

 While California is close to meeting our benchmark for testing, and the state currently has sufficient hospital capacity, both cases and hospitalizations have been rising rapidly since mid-June.
 We reopened before we were ready, and now we are seeing the results of that decision: the spread of the virus has reached levels that cannot be contained through a test and trace strategy alone.
 Accordingly, CALPIRG supports the governor’s decision to close businesses and return to lockdown until things can get under control.